gdevos010/kestrel-llm/README.md

-# Kestrel-llm
+# Kestrel-llm Tool

 Small, dependency-free utilities for maintaining an `LLM.txt` file in a repo.
+The `LLM.txt` contains a description about each file and line number for every class and function.

+Checkout the [LLM.txt](LLM.txt) for this project!

 ## Install